ARTICLE 54 - Sessional Instructors/Posted Courses

 (ii) The demonstrated record of successful teaching required in 54:06 (b) shall be determined as follows.
 After a sessional instructor has taught the same or similar course for the sixth time or more, following application by the sessional instructor to the Head of the relevant AAU, the AAU Renewal Promotion and Tenure Committee shall review the sessional instructor’s performance in that course with reference to the criteria in clause 54:06 (a) and any statement from the AAU Head concerning documented and investigated student complaints, unusual patterns of withdrawal from the instructor’s classes, and other points which the AAU Head deems relevant.
 Applications for preferred applicant status shall be reviewed as soon as practicable and without undue delay, normally within 60 days from the time of application.
 An eligible member whose application for preferred applicant status has been denied but who within the following forty-eight (48) months teaches or is deemed to have taught the same or similar course four (4) further times shall thereby be granted preferred applicant status for the course.

-(iii) A sessional instructor who has attained preferred status for a course retains such status for that course or a similar course so long as she or he is not employed in a full-time capacity outside the bargaining unit.
+(iii) A sessional instructor who has attained preferred status for a course retains such status for that course or a similar course so long as the member is not employed in a full-time capacity outside the bargaining unit.

 The performance review shall be normally completed every three years starting with the anniversary of the attainment of preferred applicant status.
 However, if the sessional instructor has taught the course fewer than three times since the attainment of preferred applicant status or the most recent review, the review shall be completed after the sessional instructor has taught the course three times.

 The performance review will be in writing and shall be completed and communicated to the member by October 1.
-Each sessional instructor who has received a performance review under this Article, within five working days of being informed of the contents of the review, shall have the right to make a written response which shall also be placed in his or her file.
+Each sessional instructor who has received a performance review under this Article, within five working days of being informed of the contents of the review, shall have the right to make a written response which shall also be placed in the member’s file.

 The performance review is intended to assist sessional instructor members in improving their teaching and potentially to assist members with respect to career progress.